The software described in this documentation is either no longer supported or is in extended support.

 match a DNS-1123 label.
 These must consist of lower case

-alphanumeric characters or -
+alphanumeric characters or -, and must

 start and end with an alphanumeric character.
 The regular